 - The top priority of CSSG is to develop a strategy for conserving cactus globally.
 The Garden will host a workshop at the end of May 2017 that will bring together IUCN experts and Garden research and conservation staff to begin work on this strategy.

 “The Garden has been working to conserve cactus and other desert plants since its founding.
 An early rescue operation in 1940 saved multiple organ pipe cactus form a mining operation and these plants continue to thrive at the Garden.
 And the work has never stopped.
-The state of the cactus family and the distinction of the Garden as hose to the CSSG has elevated the critical nature of what we do.
+The state of the cactus family and the distinction of the Garden as host to the CSSG has elevated the critical nature of what we do.
 It is a privilege to be part of a global community working toward the conservation and preservation of the entire diversity of life on the planet,” says Dr. Kimberlie McCue, director of research, conservation and collections.

 The Garden was founded in 1939 by group of residents who were concerned about the preservation of the desert they dearly loved.
 The Garden was created to protect the natural flora of Arizona and the research and conservation of rare and endangered plants has been an important part of the mission ever since.
 Help the Garden continue to Save The Cactus by becoming a Cactomaniac.